-- ➤ RPS Compliance with Bundled RECs: Bundled REC means that the electricity and environmental attributes from a renewable resource have been acquired by a utility or ESS by trade, purchase, or transfer in the same transaction.
-Bundled RECs may be used to comply with the RPS if the renewable resource is located in the US and within the WECC geographic boundary and the electricity from the renewable resource is delivered to BPA, the utility's transmission system, or another delivery point designated by the utility for subsequent delivery to the utility (ORS 469A.135). - PRPS Compliance with Unbundled RECs: Unbundled REC means the environmental attributes from a renewable resource that has been acquired by a utility or ESS by trade, purchase, or other transfer without acquiring the electricity for which the REC was issued in the same transaction.
+- > RPS Compliance with Unbundled RECs: An unbundled REC means the environmental attributes from a renewable resource that has been acquired by a utility or ESS by trade, purchase, or other transfer without acquiring the electricity for which the REC was issued.
 Unbundled RECs may be used to comply with the RPS if the renewable resource that generates the unbundled REC is located within the geographic boundary of the WECC (ORS 469A.135).
-Unbundled RECs, including banked unbundled RECs, may not be used to meet more than 20 percent of the RPS requirements for PGE's and PacifiCorp's targets, which is a requirement of the large utility RPS (5% in 2011, to 15% in 2015, 20% in 2020, and 25% in 2025).
-Any consumer owned utilities subject to the large utility RPS may use unbundled RECs to meet up to 50 percent of its RPS target.
+Unbundled RECs, including banked unbundled RECs, may not be used to meet more than 20 percent of the RPS requirements for PGE's and PacifiCorp's targets, which is a requirement of the large utility RPS (5 percent in 2011, to 15 percent in 2015, 20 percent in 2020, and 25 percent in 2025).
+This unbundled REC limitation does not apply to RECs generated through a net-metered facility (ORS 757.300), generating facilities that are not directly connected to a distribution or transmission system, and qualifying facilities under PURPA (ORS 469A.145).
+Any consumer owned utilities subject to the large utility RPS may use unbundled RECs to meet up to 50 percent of its RPS target until 2020 or more than 50 percent for consumer-owned utilities and compliance years that fall within Section 2 of HB 4126.
 This limitation on the use of unbundled RECs does not apply to RPS requirements for ESSs.
 ESSs may meet their RPS targets entirely through the use of unbundled RECs. - ➤ RPS Compliance with Banked RECs: A banked REC is a bundled or unbundled REC that is not used by a utility or ESS to comply with its RPS in a calendar year and that is carried forward for compliance with its RPS in a subsequent year (ORS 469A.005(1)).
-Both bundled and unbundled RECs with a vintage of January 2007 or later may be "banked" and held for future use to comply with the RPS (OAR 330-160-0030(3)). - ➤ RPS Compliance Exemption: Compliance with the RPS is not required if it would require the utility to acquire electricity in excess of the utility's projected load requirements in any year and acquiring the additional electricity would require the utility to substitute qualifying electricity for electricity derived from an energy source other than coal, natural gas or petroleum (ORS 469A.060). - RPS Compliance Cost Limits: Utilities are not required to comply with the RPS during a compliance year if the incremental cost of compliance, the cost of unbundled RECs, and the cost of alternative compliance payments exceeds four percent of the utility's annual revenue requirement for that compliance year (ORS 469A.100).
+Both bundled and unbundled RECs with a vintage of January 2007 or later may be "banked" and held for future use to comply with the RPS (OAR 330-160-0030(3)). - > RPS Compliance Exemption: Compliance with the RPS is not required if it would require the utility to acquire electricity in excess of the utility's projected load requirements in any year and acquiring the additional electricity would require the utility to substitute qualifying electricity for electricity derived from an energy source other than coal, natural gas, or petroleum (ORS 469A.060).

+RPS Compliance Cost Limits: Utilities are not required to comply with the RPS during a compliance year to the extent that the incremental cost of compliance, the cost of unbundled RECs, and the cost of alternative compliance payments exceeds four percent of the utility's annual revenue requirement for that compliance year (ORS 469A.100).